ProactiveProgrammers/sorting-algorithms-starter/README.md

   - Refer to the `writing/reflection.md` for details about designing your experiment
 - Read the article at this web site for the needed source code: https://realpython.com/sorting-algorithms-python/
 - Confirm that the program is producing acceptable experimental output
+- Make sure that you understand how `listsorting` conducts a doubling experiment
+- Commit frequently to your GitHub repository, always using descriptive commit messages
 - Use a `docker run` command for your operating system to run GatorGrader
 - Please be aware that performance profiling in a Docker contain may not work as expected
 - Provide all of the required responses in the `writing/reflection.md` file